 Pain is another reason you may feel menstrual fatigue.
 Many of us experience abdominal cramps, lower-back pain, headaches, or uncomfortable bloating — all of which make it harder to fall asleep and may even wake us up in the night.

 Sleep debt is the amount of sleep you owe your body over the last 14 nights.
 For example, if your sleep need — the genetically determined amount of sleep you need each night — is 8 hours 30 minutes, but you’ve only been getting 7 hours of sleep each night, you’ll have a large amount of sleep debt.
 Lack of sleep is one of the main reasons why you’re so tired, whether you’re on your period or not.
 However, you may lose some extra sleep during your period, increasing the amount of sleep debt you have, and therefore making you feel more tired during the day.
+We cover how much sleep women need here.

 The circadian rhythm is your internal body clock, the roughly 24-hour cycle that controls when you feel energized and tired.
 It’s affected by everything from light exposure, meal times, and – you guessed it — your menstrual cycle.
 At least that’s what some studies suggest.